ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

-A protocol designer could use these formats, for example, to convey Evidence, Endorsements and reference values in certificates and CRLs extensions ({{DICE-arch}}), to embed Attestation Results or Evidence as first class authentication credentials in TLS handshake messages
+A protocol designer could use these formats, for example, to convey Evidence, Endorsements and reference values in certificates and CRLs extensions ({{DICE-arch}}), to embed Attestation Results or Evidence as first-class authentication credentials in TLS handshake messages
 {{-tls-a}}, to transport attestation-related payloads in RESTful APIs, or for stable storage of attestation results in form of file system objects.